Pumpkin Banana Muffins

 Expert Tips & Tricks

 Use ripe bananas for the best flavor.
-They also mash easily.
+They also mash easily and have natural sweetness.

 Use pumpkin purée, not pumpkin pie filling.